Grimshaw and Hanson return for Scotland's play-off

 The forwards are joined by West Ham United winger Lisa Evans and Rangers midfielder Sam Kerr, who both dropped out the previous squad through injury.

-Crystal Palace midfielder Chloe Arthur, who was injured in this month's 2-1 loss to Netherlands and then missed the 6-0 win in the Faroe Islands, is also included.
+Crystal Palace midfielder Chloe Arthur, who was injured in this month's 2-1 loss to the Netherlands and then missed the 6-0 win in the Faroe Islands, is also included.

 - Wales poised to break attendance record again